rancher/docs/content/rancher/v2.x/en/installation/air-gap-high-availability/install-rancher/_index.md

 In this section you will configure your cert manager and private registry in the Rancher template.

 {{% accordion id="self-signed" label="Option A: Default Self-Signed Certificate" %}}
-By default, Rancher generates a CA and uses cert-manger to issue the certificate for access to the Rancher server interface.
+By default, Rancher generates a CA and uses cert-manager to issue the certificate for access to the Rancher server interface.

+> **Note:**
+> Recent changes to cert-manager require an upgrade.
+If you are upgrading Rancher and using a version of cert-manager older than v0.9.1, please see our [upgrade documentation]({{< baseurl >}}/rancher/v2.x/en/installation/options/upgrading-cert-manager/).

 1. From a system connected to the internet, add the cert-manager repo to helm